Death regulator Nedd2-like caspase: Apoptotic functions

 Apoptosis is an essential process for the development of multicellular organisms.
 Its role is to remove excess cells during development (e.g. sculpting the digits of vertebrates), as well as being responsible for detaching damaged, potentially dangerous, cells.
 Because of its extreme importance, this pathway has been shown to be vastly conserved throughout evolution.
 One event that is capable of triggering this type of programmed cell death is the activation of the JNK (c-Jun N-terminal kinase) signalling pathway, due to stress caused by chromosomal instability (CIN).

 Figure 3.
 Reaction mechanism of the cysteine protease-mediated cleavage of a peptide bond.

 The apoptosis pathway is regulated by caspases, a family of proteases that lead to the disassembling of the cell by cleaving protein targets following an aspartate residue.
 In response to certain apoptotic stimuli, the inactive caspases zymogens turn into active enzymes that start a cascade of caspases-induced proteolytic cleavage processes which culminate with the DNA decomposition and the cell death.
-Next, neighbouring cells or macrophages (often called apoptotic bodies) engulf whatever is left of the dwindled cell in order to minimize its effect on the surrounding ones, and at the same time to avoid inducing an immune response in the body.
+Next, neighbouring cells or macrophages engulf whatever is left of the dwindled cell (often called apoptotic bodies) in order to minimize its effect on the surrounding ones, and at the same time to avoid inducing an immune response in the body.
 Studies link failure of apoptosis activation with the development of some types of cancer.

 Specifically, in the context of the apoptotic signalling cascade, Dronc's role as an initiator caspase consists in the activation of effector caspases such as DrICE or Dcp-1.
 Nonetheless, Dronc has been found to be a surprisingly efficient catalyst, with a kinetic performance one hundred and eightyfold lesser than that of caspase-9.
 Hence, akin to caspase 9's behaviour, an adequate enzymatic activity might demand the formation of a holoenzyme complex involving close associations with Dark, Apaf-1's Drosophila ortholog.